 Consider the following: A 2018 Ford F-150 Limited includes active lane control, leather upholstery everywhere, a sound system designed with Bang & Olufsen, 22-inch wheels, and more cameras than a courthouse.

 The 2018 Ford F-150 comes in seven trims with available five engines, two transmissions, three bed lengths, three cab configurations, and two drive options.
-A 3.0-liter turbodiesel V-6 will arrive for the first time in the Ford F-150 and will go on sale in summer 2018.
+A 3.0-liter turbodiesel V-6 arrives for the first time in the Ford F-150 and will go on sale in summer 2018.

 The F-150 earns a 7.2 on our overall scale thanks to its good looks and versatility.
 We’d be hard-pressed to find value in top trims of the truck—it’s just the state of the market right now.
 (Read more about how we rate cars.)

 No two F-150s leaving the factory need to be alike, so we encourage shoppers to consider our subsections before deciding what F-150 might fit their needs.

 For 2018, Ford redesigned the front and rear of the F-150 to more closely align with their Super Duty range, which is now more related to the light-duty truck.

 The 2018 F-150’s grilles are more macho and the tailgates are more expressive, if that’s your thing.
 This year, all F-150s adopt a standard start/stop feature that decreases fuel consumption while idling and more trims take on a 10-speed automatic to improve fuel economy, if that’s your thing instead.

 Ford’s truck casts a wide net: the 2018 Ford F-150 XL is a fleet-special, basic work truck with a spartan interior; the Ford F-150 Raptor is a desert sports car; the 2018 Ford F-150 Platinum rivals many luxury vehicles.